Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-access-to-s3-buckets.md

 ### To Enable Anonymous Access to an S3 Bucket by Using the qq CLI

-1. To view the current bucket configuration, run the {% include qq.html command="s3_get_bucket" %} and specify the bucket name.
+1. To view the current bucket configuration, run the {% include qq.html command="s3_get_bucket" %} command and specify the bucket name.
 For example:

    ```bash
    $ qq s3_get_bucket \